-ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

 84. In multiple instances, the City actually assigned Watts to investigate complaints made against him or members of the team he supervised.